TheKeepCode/redalert/README.md

 This Python3 script should be run on your Windows computer in a separate offscreen terminal while playing the game.
 It will alert you if there is a "Bad" or "Terrible" player on your screen both audibly and via text output via the terminal.

+## Changelog

+### Version 0.0.1
+* Fixes directory structure so Python3 doesn't need to be run in the same directory as the script itself.
+It will load screenshot directory and reference files from where it lives and not where it's being run from.

 ## Screenshot Parameters and Tips